 If you want to learn more about the framework read – What is Scrum?
 Here are the most important Scrum terms and practices and below you will find the Scrum cheat sheet.

-Scrum projects are organized in short iterations (Sprints), during which the team plans, executes and reviews work.
+Scrum projects are organized in short iterations (Sprints), during which the team plans, executes, and reviews work.
 After each Sprint the team adds incremental value to the end goal.
-This does not have to be a new product release, just an additional value to the product.
+This does not have to be a new product release, just an added value to the product.